MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-filters-and-highlighting.md

 ---
 # Filters and highlighting in Power BI reports

  This article introduces you to filtering and highlighting in the Power BI service.
 The experience is almost exactly the same in Power BI Desktop. *Filters* remove all but the data you want to focus on.
 In general, *highlighting* isn't filtering.
 In most visuals it doesn't remove the unrelated data.
 Instead it highlights the related data.
 The rest of the data remains visible but dimmed.
-See [Ad hoc cross-filtering and cross-highlighting](#ad-hoc-cross-filtering-and-cross-highlighting) later in this article for details.
+See [Cross-filtering and cross-highlighting](#cross-filtering-and-cross-highlighting) later in this article for details.

 ![New filter experience](media/power-bi-reports-filters-and-highlighting/power-bi-filter-reading.png)